G-algebroids: a unified framework for exceptional and generalised geometry, and Poisson-Lie duality: Pullbacks

 \section{Pullbacks}

-We now proceed to define pullbacks, which play an important role in the construction of $\ms G$-algebroids and in the description of dualities. \begin{defn} Fix an admissible group data set.
+We now proceed to define pullbacks, which play an important role in the construction of $\ms G$-algebroids and in the description of dualities.
+This can be seen as an extension of the results obtained for the Courant case in \cite{LBM}. \begin{defn} Fix an admissible group data set.
 Let $\varphi\colon M' \to M$ be a surjective submersion and $E\to M$ a $\ms G$-algebroid.
 A $\ms G$-algebroid structure on $E':=\varphi^*E\to M'$, with the induced $\ms G$-structure, is called a \emph{pullback of $E$} if for all sections $u,v\in\Gamma(E)$ and $n\in\Gamma(N)$ we have

 \end{defn} Note that the $\ms G$-algebroid structure on $E'$ is fully determined by its anchor, the map $\varphi$, and the structures on $E$.
 Thus, specifying the anchor, there is at most one pullback (for a given $E$ and $\varphi$). \begin{defn} A $\ms G$-algebroid is \emph{Leibniz parallelisable} if it can be written as a pullback of a $\ms G$-algebra (along the unique map $\varphi$ to the point). \end{defn} This coincides with the notion of Leibniz (or general) parallelisability \cite{LSCW} in the physics literature -- being a pullback of a $\ms G$-algebra means that there is a global $\ms G$-frame $e_\alpha$ of $E$ for which the structure coefficients $c^\gamma_{\alpha\beta}$, defined by $[e_\alpha,e_\beta]=c^\gamma_{\alpha\beta}e_\gamma$, are constant. \begin{defn} An \emph{action} of a $\ms G$-algebra $E$ on a manifold $M'$ is a map $\chi\colon E\to \Gamma(TM')$ which preserves the brackets.
 The \emph{stabiliser} of the action at a point $p\in M'$ is the kernel of $\chi_p\colon E\to T_pM'$. \end{defn} In the particular case $M=\text{pt}$, the anchor of $E'$ can be seen as an action of $E$ on $M'$.
 A natural question then is: Given an action of a $\ms G$-algebra on a manifold, when does this define a $\ms G$-algebroid via the pullback construction?
 Let us now answer the question for the case of M-exact elgebroids. \begin{thm} A transitive action of an elgebra $E$ on an $n$-dimensional manifold $M'$ defines an M-exact pullback elgebroid on $E'=M'\times E$ iff at every point the stabilisers are co-Lagrangian of codimension $n$. \end{thm} The proof can be found in Appendix \ref{ap:proof_action}.
 Note that an analogous result was obtained (using different methods) in \cite{Inverso}.